Over 1 day

 - Allow the surface time to dry according to manufacturer’s instructions, often up to 24 hours.

 Repairing concrete steps and resurfacing concrete steps can be a cost-effective way to make your home safer without hiring a concrete contractor.
 Just follow the instructions on how to fix concrete steps outlined here.
-When you’re ready to purchase the items you need for the project, The Home Depot delivers online orders when and where you need them.
+You can rent tools for the cost savings and so you don't have to worry about storing them.
+Or, when you’re ready to purchase the items you need for the project, The Home Depot delivers online orders when and where you need them.